Styling

 Feel free to add your own themes or override the existing ones to match your brand's identity.

-To apply a theme to your app, you can use the data-theme attribute on the html element:
+To apply a theme to your app, you can apply a specific theme class to the body

 export default function RootLayout({